 Suddenly your lunch is churning.
 A few minutes ago you felt fine, but now your stomach is a washing machine and you are scouring the exits for the nearest washroom.
 You feel a hot flush rise from your neck as your underarms are soaked in sweat.
 You look down and your hands are trembling.
 Your chest starts constricting and it feels like you can’t get enough oxygen in.
 “No… no… not again” you think.
 You look around, no one seems to notice the war going on inside you.
 They all look so calm, all put together and in control.
 “Not like me,” you think.
 You begin taking deeper and deeper breaths, trying to get the oxygen in and this just makes you dizzier.
 Someone notices you and says something like “Stop panicking…..Calm down”, but you couldn’t catch all of it, all you know is that you’re choking and it’s terrifying.

 You’ve just experienced the beginning of a panic attack.
 Panic attacks can be extremely frightening and exhausting, but around half the population will experience at least one in their lifetime.
+“Most panic-disorder patients report they are terrified of physical symptoms such as shortness of breath or dizziness,” says Alicia E. Meuret, psychologist and panic disorder expert.
 Imagine if you had to endure several of these a week or even a few per day!
 This is the life of many who have been diagnosed of panic disorder.

 What is a panic disorder?